-The Probationary period will not be less than 30 days and will not exceed 90 days.
+The Probationary period will not be less than 90 days.
 Projects completed by a Participating Contractor on Probationary status may receive enhanced oversight.
 During the Probationary period, the Participating Contractor can expect the following:

-- Continues to be listed on the NYS Clean Heat Resources webpage64 - May continue to submit new incentive applications, subject to restrictions based upon the reason for the Probationary status - Is subject to higher inspection levels as outlined in this manual - Must remediate all issues related to probation, as directed by the Designated Utility - Must submit an agreed-upon action plan in writing designed to ensure future violations are avoided - Must demonstrate successful results through a specified number of completed projects - Must be mentored on the next installation
+- Will not be listed on NYS Clean Heat Statewide Heat Pump Participating Contractor Network webpage - May not continue to submit new incentive applications during the defined probation period, unless as part of the requested action plan - Is subject to higher inspection levels as outlined in this manual - Must remediate all issues related to probation, as directed by the Designated Utility - Must submit an agreed-upon action plan in writing designed to ensure future violations are avoided - Must demonstrate successful results through a specified number of completed projects - May be mentored on the next installation at Program Administrator's request